How would increasing royalty rates impact the US Gulf of Mexico?

 The US week in brief highlights the need-to-know current events from US upstream.
 Stories are supplemented with proprietary WoodMac views.

-Kaikias (MC 768) is a large oil and gas discovery located in the Mississippi Canyon protraction area of the Central Gulf of Mexico.
-The ...
+Glider (GC 248) is an oil and gas field located in the Green Canyon area of the Central Gulf of Mexico.
+The field has been developed as ...

 $3,720